-In general, the persistence of long chain PFCAs can be explained by the shielding effect of the fluorine atoms, blocking e.g. nucleophilic attacks to the carbon chain.
+In general, the persistence of C{11} - C{14} -PFCAs can be explained by the shielding effect of the fluorine atoms, blocking, e.g., nucleophilic attacks to the carbon chain.
 High electronegativity, low polarizability and high bond energies make highly fluorinated alkanes to the most stable organic compounds.
 It is not expected that the carboxylic group in PFCAs alters this persistence of these chemicals.
-This fact is confirmed by a study which obtained a DT{50} of >92 years for C8-PFCA in water.
-Screening studies of C12-PFCA showed no biodegradation within 28 days.
-Non-standard tests with C8-PFCA could not detect any degradation products under environmentally relevant conditions.
-Moreover, a monitoring study showed that C8-PFCA remained in soil and groundwater, years after application of fire fighting foam which contained PFCAs.
-Furthermore, screening biodegradation studies on C{8,9,12,14}-PFCAs, one simulation study on aerobic aquatic biodegradation and monitoring studies from contaminated sites on C8-PFCA in soil and groundwater indicate that these substances may be persistent
+This fact is confirmed by a hydrolysis study which obtained a DT50 of >92 years for C8-PFCA in water.
+Screening studies of C8,9,12,14-PFCAs showed no biodegradation within 28 days.
+Non-standard abiotic degradation tests with C8-PFCA could not detect any degradation products under environmentally relevant conditions.
+Furthermore, screening biodegradation studies on C8,9,12,14-PFCAs and one non-standard anaerobic biodegradation simulation test with C8-PFCA provide evidence of high persistence.
+Additionally, elements of non-standard higher tier aerobic biodegradation studies on C8-PFCA provide further support that no biodegradation in water, soil and sediment occurs.

-Therefore, we conclude that C{12} -PFCA is not degraded in the environment and thus fulfils the Pand vP-criteria under REACH.
+Therefore, based on the information summarized above, it is concluded that C{11} -PFCA is not degraded in the environment and thus fulfils the P- and vP- criteria in accordance with the criteria and provisions set out in Annex XIII of REACH.